 dnf, use some GUI tool to list available packages (related to MySQL), or use information obtained from the Internet.)

 Install any required packages using

-/etc/init.dto determine the service name (that is, the name of the script that manages that service).
-If you don't see it there, it means that you either didn't install MySQL, or your system has migrated the service from the old SysV init to some newer init system.
-What is the service name of the MySQL server on your system?
-How did you find that name?
-(Hint: Fedora 16 and newer uses the
+/lib/systemd/system/to determine the service name (that is, the name of the script that manages that service).
+If you don't see anu unit files there, it means that you either didn't install MySQL, or your system uses the old SysV init system (in which case, look in

 localhost.
 What steps exactly did you do (i.e., show all commands you ran to determine if TCP Wrappers is used by MySQL, and if so, what changes did you make to enable access from

 localhost)?
 How will you summarize those steps in your system journal entry?

 root”) enabled, with no password.
 MySQL doesn't use the system user IDs and passwords.
 However, if you don't say which user to use, MySQL will guess to use

 $USER.
 As with most database servers, it keeps its own list of users, passwords, and privileges.

 # mysql -u root Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 2 to server version: 5.5.20 Type 'help;' or '\h' for help.
 Type '\c' to clear the buffer. mysql> exit Bye

 This shows that MySQL is running, and that the user